 - HCV Residents: Upon receipt of the Reasonable Accommodation approval or the Transfer Move Request and verification of being a victim of domestic violence, dating violence, sexual assault, or stalking, the HCV specialist will provide the resident with a form to be completed by the resident and their current landlord.
-The HCV specialist will assist the resident with both internal and external move options. - Internal Transfer Move Options: The resident will be given a voucher which can be used to locate a new unit within Housing Connect's voucher jurisdiction where the family feels safe.
+The HCV specialist will assist the resident with both internal and external move options. - o Internal Transfer Move Options: The resident will be given a voucher which can be used to locate a new unit within Housing Connect's voucher jurisdiction where the family feels safe.
 The family can also use the portability feature of the voucher and move to the jurisdiction of any other Public Housing Authority that administers the HCV program. - External Transfer Move Options: The resident will be given the opportunity to place their name on the waiting list for any of Housing Connect's Public Housing and PBV properties where the family feels safe, even if the waiting list for that property is closed.
 This placement on the waiting list is done with a preference that will move the family to the top of the list.
-Housing Connect's Eligibility Department will streamline the eligibility determination process to assist the family with moving as quickly as possible. - Public Housing and Project Based Voucher (PBV) Residents: Upon receipt of the Reasonable Accommodation approval or the Transfer Move Request and verification of being a victim of domestic violence, dating violence, sexual assault, or stalking, the property manager will assist the resident with both internal and external move options. - Internal Transfer Move Options: The resident will be given the opportunity to place their name on the waiting list for any of Housing Connect's Public Housing and Project Based Voucher (PBV) properties where the family is eligible and would feel safe, even if the waiting list for that property is closed.
+Housing Connect's Eligibility Department will streamline the eligibility determination process to assist the family with moving as quickly as possible. - Public Housing and Project Based Voucher (PBV) Residents: Upon receipt of the Reasonable Accommodation approval or the Transfer Move Request and verification of being a victim of domestic violence, dating violence, sexual assault, or stalking, the property manager will assist the resident with both internal and external move options. - o Internal Transfer Move Options: The resident will be given the opportunity to place their name on the waiting list for any of Housing Connect's Public Housing and Project Based Voucher (PBV) properties where the family is eligible and would feel safe, even if the waiting list for that property is closed.
 This placement on the waiting list is done with a preference that will move the family to the top of the list.
 If a resident reasonably believes a proposed internal transfer would not be safe, the resident may reject the transfer offer and request a transfer to a different unit.

-External Transfer Move Options: When voucher funding is available, the resident may request to be placed on the voucher waiting list with an emergency preference, even if the list is closed.
-With a voucher the family can locate a new unit within Housing Connect's voucher jurisdiction where the family feels safe.
+connect's voucher jurisdiction where the family feels safe.
 The family can also use the portability feature of the voucher and move to the jurisdiction of any other Public Housing Authority that administers the HCV program.
 Housing Connect's Eligibility Department will streamline the eligibility determination process to assist the family with moving as quickly as possible.
 If a unit is available, the transferred resident must agree to abide by the terms and conditions that govern occupancy in the unit and program to which the resident has been transferred.
 Housing Connect may be unable to transfer a resident to a particular unit if the resident has not or cannot establish eligibility for that unit.